singularityhub/singularity-cli/docs/pages/recipes.md

 to convert between recipe files.
 What kind of things might you want to do?

  - convert a Dockerfile to a Singularity Recipe
- - convert a Singularity Recipe to a Dockerfile (TBA)
+ - convert a Singularity Recipe to a Dockerfile
  - read in a recipe of either type, and modify it before doing the above

 # Command Line Client
 You don't need to interact with Python to use the converter!
 It's sometimes